Updated: Dec 7, 2022

-Acupuncture is generally safe whilst pregnant, however it is paramount to inform your acupuncture practitioner that you are pregnant as some areas must be avoided!
+Acupuncture is generally safe whilst pregnant, however, it is paramount to inform your acupuncture practitioner that you are pregnant as some areas must be avoided!

 Is Acupuncture for You?

-Whilst some people are hesitant about acupuncture, when done correctly, it is safe and can provide multiple health benefits.
+Whilst some people are hesitant about acupuncture when done correctly, it is safe and can provide multiple health benefits.
 Consulting a healthcare professional such as a doctor, nurse, chiropractor or physiotherapist can ensure that you get plenty of information ahead of your treatment.

-Acupuncture's holistic view and balancing Qi is much like that of a chiropractor.
+Acupuncture's holistic view and balancing Qi are much like that of a chiropractor.
 Both disciplines consider the root of problems and will look to heal that rather than just an injury or ailment itself.
 This can also help you, as a patient, adopt a holistic view and potentially discover alterations to your lifestyle or mindset that can help you deal with pain and injuries.